First look at folding wings on Boeing's 777X jetliner

 It's a wing thing

-Once completed, the 777-9X is to have the widest wingspan of any aircraft in the company's 99-year history: 235 feet, five inches.
+Once completed, the 777-9X is to have the widest wingspan of any aircraft in the company's 102-year history: 235 feet, five inches.

 Its hinged wingtips alone measure 12 feet, with locking pins to prevent them from folding during flight.